waynegakuo/bytewise/README.md

 ## About This Codelab

-This is a codelab that demonstrates how to build an AI-powered e-commerce application using Angular and Google's Vertex AI.
+This is a codelab that demonstrates how to build an AI-powered e-commerce application using Angular and Google's Firebase AI Logic.
 Through this codelab, developers can learn how to implement:

-- Integration with Google's Vertex AI and Gemini 2.0 model
+- Integration with Google's Firebase AI Logic and Gemini 2.0 model
 - AI-powered shopping assistant with natural language processing
 - Function calling capabilities to perform actions like retrieving product information and adding items to cart
 - Reactive state management using Angular signals